 Businesses and academic institutions may submit project ideas for consideration.
-The official FedBizOpps link includes full participation details, and a summary is provided below for convenience.
-(If a conflict exists between this summary and the directions on FedBizOpps, defer to the FedBizOpps guidance.)
+The official FedBizOpps link includes full participation details, and a summary is provided below for convenience (the primary reference is the FedBizOpps guidance).

-You can start at any point in this process, but we recommend you submit a quad-chart, first.
+You can start at any point in this process, but we recommend you first submit a quad-chart.
 Quad-charts let you pitch ideas quickly, and if we believe the idea has merit, fits our mission, and can be potentially funded then we'll request a more detailed white paper.
 You can use this template for your quad charts: Quad Chart Template.

-After White Paper review, offerors may be asked to submit a Formal Proposal.
+After white paper review, offerors may be asked to submit a formal proposal.
+Proposal guidelines are provided in the BAA.
 These should include detailed technical and management plans, pricing data, execution timelines, and a proposed statement of work.
 After receiving a formal request for proposals, offerors have 30 days to submit.
 Once a proposal is requested, open discussions with ADL Initiative personnel are no longer permitted other than with explicit Contracting Officer involvement and oversight.
 Offerors should be notified of the award decision within 4–6 months of Proposal submission.